flyingmothman/bionlp/README.md

-**Feel Free to create an Issue and Chat with me in the Issues section -- I will reply in at most 48 hours.**
+**Feel Free to create an Issue and chat with me on the Issue -- I will reply in at most 48 hours.**

 This repo contains all the code(preprocessing, postprocessing, modeling, training) used in the [BioNLP paper](https://arxiv.org/abs/2305.19120) "Comparing and combining some popular NER approaches on Biomedical tasks".
 The code for all models is in `./models`.